 Believe it or not, there were no felt tip pens in the 1950’s.
 Fountain pens were frequently used and they had the “newer” ballpoint pens available in both black and blue ink… but the felt tip pen was not invented until 1960.
 It seems odd to think of a world without markers or Sharpies, but there you go.
 I guess this doesn’t have a huge amount of historical significance except that if you ever find someone like Babe Ruth, James Dean or Buddy Holly’s autograph signed in felt tip pen, I’m willing to bet it’s a fake.

-Big Ass Cars
+Big Ole Cars

 Classic cars are beautiful, but they were BIG.
 And in the 50’s there were no compact cars.
 So everything on the road was the size of a whale.
-It wasn’t much of a problem since the population was several times smaller than it is today, but I’m guessing it made parallel parking even more of a bitch.
+It wasn’t much of a problem since the population was several times smaller than it is today, but I’m guessing it made parallel parking even more of a pain in the rear.
 Cars in the 50’s were “gas guzzlers” and no one worried about our precious resources.
 Cars were noisy and expelled large amounts of exhaust, which I learned the hard way at last year’s Peggy Sue’s Cruise.
 I had no idea how much fumes those things left you standing (and coughing) in.
 But in the 1950’s what with 90% of the population smoking cigarettes, I’m sure they hardly noticed.

 Since the cars were so big, they needed to be balanced weight wise.
 Sometimes the load in the car would cause the back to “droop” onto the road so you needed something called “the load-leveler”.
 I’m guessing this wasn’t too flattering to over-weight folks, but fortunately in those days there was far less bullying.